ricobandy/ricobandy.github.io/_posts/2020-03-13-Postman-HTB.md

 Session completed
 ```

-I tried connection to the server using the SSH port as Matt but this failed as connect was closed whenever I tried connecting.
+I tried connecting to the server using the SSH port as Matt but this failed as the connection was closed whenever I tried connecting.
 Further checks revealed that user Matt is denied access through SSH on the server:

 ```
 $ ssh -i matt_private.key Matt@10.10.10.160